clementw168/MHC-binding/README.md

 ## Usage

 Data visualization and analysis is done in the notebook `data_exploration.ipynb`.
-The models are trained and analysed in the notebook `main.ipynb`.
+The method, the model and the results are explained in `main.ipynb`.